 Toilet facilities are inside the Botanical garden, as soon as you entered the gates on your left.

-Location of startThe run starts on the open grass in front of the duck pond in Pretoria Botanical Garden.
+Location of startThe event starts on the open grass across the Lapa.

 Getting there by public transportYou can get off at the Gautrain station in Hatfield, use a taxi to travel via Duncan toward Stanza Bopape St (Old church street) and then in an easterly direction toward Silverton.
 At a traffic light, the road will fork, take the road to the right which becomes Cussonia.
 The Botanical garden entrance will shortly be on your left.